Fire and rescue services

 To enter the country, you'll need:

-If you’re travelling through the US, ensure you meet all current US entry or transit requirements, including for COVID-19, even if you are only transiting through Hawaii.
+If you're travelling through the US, ensure you meet all current US entry or transit requirements, including if you're transiting through Hawaii.

 More information: